Close

 • Flexible, ready-to-go briefing materials

-• Easy access to tools, messaging and information that address common misperceptions about EFMP, help you answer questions and address readiness concerns of EFMP-enrolled service members
+• Easy access to tools, messaging and information that address common misperceptions about EFMP, helping you answer questions and address readiness concerns of EFMP-enrolled service members

 Learn about military bases worldwide.
 Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.